jsousa11/IES_Project/README.md

 - To use __Pedro__ profile, do Login with the email "pedro@email.com" and password "the_farmer123"
 - To use __Ana__ profile, do Login with the email "ana@email.com" and password "aninha123"
 - To try the upload feature, click on the button "Try Now"
+- Because is your first time using the app, the tables of our database are empty.
+You can use de images in the folder "images" to test the upload feature, filling the database.
+Feel free to use your own images!